hiPrateekYadav/Defi-App-Full-stack/README.md

 3. Brownie :- this is a web3.py framework , used to make development more easy and efficient.
 4. Chainlink :- Used to interact blockchin network with real world , like getting prices of tokens etc.
 6. Metamask :- Used to interact with the project, like approving transactions, sending tokens, gas etc.
+7. React :- Used to design front end.

 (optional)5.
 Ganache :- this spins up a local blockchain in your computer . used for fast deployment and testing.